 Why does the air dry out?

-The colder air changes the makeup of the air during the winter.
-Cooler air isn’t able to keep in the same amount of moisture as warmer air, which you likely notice when you experience dry skin and chapped lips.
+The winter months bring cooler air and the drop in temperatures impacts the makeup of the air.
+Cooler air isn’t able to keep in the same amount of moisture as warmer air, which is why it’s easy to notice dry skin or chapped lips in the winter.
 Your home can also experience the side effects of dry air—especially wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.

 So, what can you do?

-Adding moisture isn’t the only factor when it comes to humidification in the home.
-You’ll find there is a wide variety of options when it comes to humidifiers, but adding a whole-home humidifier gives you optimal control over your home’s humidity.
-It is added to your existing HVAC system and adds moisture directly into the heated air that is circulated throughout your home.
-A whole-home humidifier delivers the moisture more regularly and in the ultimate capacity too, helping you and your family benefit from your ideal home comfort.
+There is more to humidification than just increasing the amount of moisture.
+You’ll find there is a wide variety of options when it comes to humidifiers, but adding a whole-home humidifier gives you the best control over the humidity in your home.
+It is added to your existing HVAC system and adds moisture directly into the heated air that is circulated throughout your house.
+A whole-home humidifier delivers the moisture more regularly and in the maximum capacity too, so why settle for anything less than ideal comfort?

-- Foster an ideal environment for indoor plants to thrive.
+- Create a good environment for indoor plants to thrive.
 The appropriate humidification offers your plants the best chance at life and helps to ensure they last longer.

 There’s no reason to have to deal with any of the side effects of dry air in the winter.
-Proper humidification of your air is easier than you think too, so why wait any longer?
-Adding a humidifier to your home doesn’t just keep your household comfortable, but also helps to ensure you stay healthy during the winter season.
+It’s not as difficult as you might think, so why not get started right away?
+Adding a humidifier to your house doesn’t just keep your household comfortable, but also helps to ensure you stay healthy during the winter season.
 For more information on how a humidifier can positively impact your Hudsonville home, give West Michigan Heating & Air Conditioning Services a call at (616) 319-1436 to learn more.